Follow the Wind with Us

 Syros – Journey’s End

-After a long and incredible week we finished where we started…Syros.
+After a long and incredible week, we finished where we started…Syros.
 To recreate our first night in Syros, we went to the butcher and the market to get a bunch of food to grill and bottles of wine to drink.
-Once again, we barbequed on the peer and ate until we couldn’t eat any more!
+Once again, we barbequed on the pier and ate until we couldn’t eat anymore!